 Biden feels angry and betrayed by top Dems as family discusses ‘possible’ plan to drop out

-Feeling angry and betrayed after numerous Democrats have called on him to step aside as the party’s presidential nominee, President Joe Biden and his family may be coming to grips with the notion that he will have to leave the race, according to reports.
+Feeling angry and betrayed after numerous Democrats have called on him to step aside as the party’s presidential nominee, Joe Biden and his family may be coming to grips with the notion that he will have to leave the race.

-Two sources familiar with the situation told NBC News that there are raw feelings at play as the Democratic National Convention nears.
-The president reportedly feels he has been left hung out to dry by party leaders who privately say there’s no path to winning in November for the president.
+Two sources familiar with the situation told NBC News that there are raw feelings at play as the Democratic National Convention is due to start in about a month’s time.
+The president feels he has been left hung out to dry by party leaders who privately say there’s no path to winning in November for the president.
 Meanwhile, his family has begun mapping out what his exit would look like if he were to call it quits, NBC News reported.

-Former President Barack Obama tweeted his support after the disastrous June 27 debate that sparked concerns over Biden’s age and ability to lead for another four years but has since remained quiet, and he has shared his concerns in private.
+The former president Barack Obama tweeted his support after the disastrous 27 June televised debate with Donald Trump that sparked the concerns over Biden’s age, but he has since remained quiet, although he has shared his concerns in private.

 One source close to Biden told the outlet: “Can we all just remember for a minute that these same people who are trying to push Joe Biden out are the same people who literally gave us all Donald Trump?
 In 2015, Obama, Pelosi, Schumer pushed Biden aside in favor of Hillary; they were wrong then, and they are wrong now.”